h4de5/home-assistant-vimar/README.md

       ERROR (SyncWorker_5) [custom_components.vimar.vimarlink] Error parsing XML: TypeError("a bytes-like object is required, not 'bool'")

 > This message paired with a web server that needs manual restarting: You may have too many devices connected to the installation.
-I am currently working on a fix.
-Latest version will simple limit it to 300 devices (and status attributes of those devices)

       Some entities are listed as "not available" with a red exclamation mark in the entity list.

 > See the explanation and the fix in: https://github.com/h4de5/home-assistant-vimar/issues/15#issuecomment-665635305

+      When you enable the integration in home-assistant you can no longer use the vimar web server gui.

+> Please create a separate user on your VIMAR webserver for this integration.
+At some point the web server does not allow to be logged in with the same user from different locations and simple drops one connection.
+This may have strange side effects.

 ## thanks